dgraph-io/dgraph/wiki/content/mutations/index.md

 Here, the query block queries for a user with `email` as `user@company1.io`.
 It stores the `uid` of the user in variable `v`.
 The mutation block then updates the `age` of the user by extracting the uid from the variable `v` using `uid` function.
+We also get `uid(v)` as part of `vars` which has a list of uids that were used in the set mutation.

 We can achieve the same result using `json` dataset as follows: